ombucore/drupal-ombudemo/README.md

         php composer.phar install

-- Set `$base_url` in settings.php if your site is not set at `http://localhost/`, and in `behat.yml`.
+- Set `$base_url` in settings.php if your site is not set at `http://localhost/`, and in `tests/behat/behat.yml`.
 For more details on installing Behat, see
 <http://drupalcode.org/project/behat.git/blob/refs/heads/7.x-1.x:/INSTALL.txt>.

+## Optional: Install jMeter

+- Install jMeter if you don't already have it. see <http://jmeter.apache.org/download_jmeter.cgi>.
+- Run jmeter fab task (for `localhost.dev`):

+        fab jmeter:localhost.dev

 ## Deployment